-To put it very simply, Ruby on Rails is an open-source web framework written in the Ruby programming language.
-The so called ‘RoR’ aims to simplify the creation of web applications by generating default structures for code, application’s database and the web pages that will be served up to the client.
-It’s loved by developers for its readability, flexibility and constantly growing community support.
+Ruby on Rails is an open-source web framework written in the Ruby programming language.
+The so-called ‘RoR’ aims to simplify the creation of web applications by generating default structures for code, the application’s database, and the web pages that will be served up to the client.
+Developers love it for its readability, flexibility, and continuously growing community support.

-Another concept worth mentioning, that helps keep the code clean, is DRY (Don't Repeat Yourself).
-It is used commonly in software development and it also sets the principles of Rails apps.
-Its goal is to reduce code repetitions and extract functionalities into smaller, reusable methods or files, in order to make it easier to understand, easier to maintain and easier to debug.
+Another concept worth mentioning that helps keep the code clean is DRY (Don't Repeat Yourself).
+It is commonly used in software development, and it also sets the principles of Rails apps.
+Its goal is to reduce code repetitions and extract functionalities into smaller, reusable methods or files to make it easier to understand, to maintain, and to debug.

-Rails provides many built-in functionalities, like automated testing tools.
-It produces tests schema while creating models, provides testing frameworks (eg. RSpec, MiniTest) and many making-life-easier libraries for generating test data.
+Ruby on Rails provides many built-in functionalities, like automated testing tools.
+It produces test schemas while creating models, provides testing frameworks (e.g., RSpec, MiniTest) and many making-life-easier libraries for generating test data.
 It all works together within a ready to use test environment.
-It makes test cases easier to write and execute and by holding test files in a readable schema and it helps to keep track of the growing application.
+It makes test cases easier to write and execute and by holding test files in a readable schema, and it helps to keep track of the growing application.

-Rails eliminates the need for developers to write configurations from scratch.
-It comes with a bunch of default, adjustable config files, among which we find configurations for the three most common environments: development, testing and production.
-In addition to these development stages, there is a possibility to define custom environments, like staging or beta, to better reflect the application's life cycle and allow for the assignment of environment-specific variables.
+Ruby on Rails eliminates the need for developers to write configurations from scratch.
+It comes with a bunch of default, adjustable config files, among which we find configurations for the three most common environments: development, testing, and production.
+In addition to these development stages, there is a possibility to define custom environments, like staging or beta, to reflect the application's life cycle better and allow for the assignment of environment-specific variables.

 Convention over configuration

-Rails consists of many useful conventions.
-Their purpose is simply to reduce the number of decisions a developer needs to make, in order to speed up his work.
+Ruby on Rails consists of many useful conventions.
+Their purpose is simply to reduce the number of decisions a developer needs to make to speed up his work.
 David Heinemeier Hansson said in one of his interviews:

 "Convention over configuration is the cornerstone of Rails and a principle I hold dear.
 Stop wasting time configuring things where the differences do not matter."